zitianqin/Discord-Messenger-Bot/README.md

 ### Future Developments
 There are several ways this Discord bot could be further developed in the future:

+- Time zone command options to account for differences in timezones.
 - Integration with other platforms, such as Google Calendar or Slack.
 - Advanced scheduling features, such as recurring reminders or event countdowns.
 - A web interface for easier scheduling and management of messages.